HJoyce1/ISORRS/README.md

 Check the docstring to see the argument meanings.
 Same with the other versions of 'MAIN' modules.

+## NOTE: some files contain arguments that are not incorporated into the command line prompt yet, such as changing from 'dusk' to 'dawn' paramters within the 'ISORRS_1Dsinglefieldline_asymmetries.py' module.
+Please check files to ensure they are in the correct configuration before you rn them.

 ## Contents
 ### ISORRS_dipolefield.py
 Module developed by Dave Constable at Lancaster University (2019) to generate the dipole field for the planet, centrifugal acceleration and graviational acceleration.